Market research glossary

 Healthcare research

 Healthcare market research is dedicated to the healthcare sector.
+A large proportion of this research is commissioned by pharmaceutical and biotech companies and also manufacturers of medical equipment and consumable supplies.
 As regulations and norms can differ globally, it is important to recognise these differences when conducting multi-country research.
+FieldworkHub has a lot of experience in conducting multi-country healthcare market research on topics ranging from living with bronchiectasis, to implantable cardiac devices and antibiotic susceptibility testing.

 Honorarium

 A payment made to a market research participant to thank them for giving up their time to take part.
-The term honorarium is typically used in the context of research with B2B profiles and healthcare professionals.
+The term honorarium is typically used in the context of research with B2B profiles and healthcare professionals (in consumer market research it is more commonly referred to as an Incentive).
 Many countries have rules on the disclosure of honoraria paid to healthcare professionals and acceptable levels of payment.

 Hypothesis testing